-Papi Chulo has been obsessed with chocolate coffee beans ever since we visited the Mountain Thunder coffee plantain on the Big Island of Hawaii this past July.
+My husband has been obsessed with chocolate coffee beans ever since we visited the Mountain Thunder coffee plantain on the Big Island of Hawaii.
 Because the last jar of the treats he bought was from some random company and a little disappointing, we decided to make our own.
 The first time we made them, we started by individually removing each bean with a fork.
 Can you say tedious?
 Then we got the awesome idea to make chocolate coffee clusters instead of battling with individual beans and, finally, I got the idea to add a honey caramel sauce.
-This recipe is the result of several batches of experimentation to create delicious coffee candy that costs less than buying it from the store and tastes far better!
+This recipe is the result of several batches of experimentation to create delicious chocolate coffee clusters that costs less than buying them from the store and tastes far better!

-As you may know from the sidebar or from previous posts, Papi Chulo is a Navy nuke.
+As you may know, my husband is a Navy nuke.
 He’s currently in PNEO (a two month long school he has to attend) and these chocolate coffee beans are his secret weapon to staying awake though day after day of working problems, diagrams, and studying.
 He stays at his desk through lunch, munching on these guys and eating other items brought from home, and leaves earlier than everyone else who went out to lunch and couldn’t stay awake during the day!
 His being home at a normal, human time is a pleasant change from usual submarine hours, and I’m happy to keep on making chocolate coffee clusters for as long as it helps. =)

 Because the caramel is made with honey instead of corn syrup, the honey tends to separate out slightly and form a sort of honey layer on top, which I think is pretty awesome!
 It does mean, however, that this particular caramel recipe isn’t as useful for creating caramel candies.
 If you’re interested in that, please check out my pecan bourbon caramels recipe.
 We’ve used milk chocolate, which chocolate, and dark chocolate to make these clusters, but I like Hershey’s Special Dark best.
 It has more flavor than milk chocolate, but more sweetness than true dark chocolate.
 This helps balance the coffee beans‘ bitterness to create an amazing flavor.